infrahq/infra/docs/okta.md

 ## Prerequisites

 * [Install Infra](../README.md#install)
-* An Okta administrator account
+* An Okta administrator account to create an Okta Application and will be used to create a read-only Okta user for Infra to use

 ## Setup